WINDSTORM INSURANCE NETWORK BYLAWS

 SECTION 11: REMOVAL OR TERMINATION OF OFFICE

-Anyone or more of the Officers or Directors may be removed with due cause at any time by the Board of Directors by a two-thirds majority vote of the remaining Board Members.
+Any one or more of the Officers or Directors may be removed with due cause at any time by the Board of Directors by two-thirds (2/3) majority vote of the remaining Board Members.

 SECTION 12 DELEGATION OF AUTHORITY